dbaynard/wp-google-authenticator/readme.txt

 No, you'll have to delete the existing account from the Google Authenticator app on your smartphone before you scan the new QR code, that is unless you change the description as well.

-= Sometimes I am unable to log in using this plugin, the first code never works, what's wrong ? =
+= I am unable to log in using this plugin, what's wrong ? =

-The Google Authenticator verification codes are time based, so it's crucial that the clock in your phone is accurate and in sync with the time on the server where your WordPress installation is hosted.
+The Google Authenticator verification codes are time based, so it's crucial that the clock in your phone is accurate and in sync with the clock on the server where your WordPress installation is hosted.

+If you have an Android phone, you can use an app like [ClockSync](https://market.android.com/details?id=ru.org.amip.ClockSync) to set your clock in case your Cell provider doesn't provide accurate time information

+Another option is to enable "relaxed mode" in the settings for the plugin, this will enable more valid codes by allowing up to a 4 min. timedrift in each direction.

+= I have several users on my WordPress installation, is that a supported configuration ? =

+Yes, each user has his own Google Authenticator settings.

+= During installation I forgot the thing about making sure my webhost is capable of providing accurate time information, I'm now unable to login, please help. =

+If you have SSH or FTP access to your webhosting account, you can manually delete the plugin from your WordPress installation,
+just delete the wp-content/plugins/google-authenticator directory, and you'll be able to login using username/password again.

+= I don't own a Smartphone, isn't there another way to generate these secret codes ? = Yes, there is a Chrome browser extension you can use : http://4bits.dk/Uwg09z

 == Screenshots ==